anuragkh/docker-swarm-sys-seminar/README.md

 docker info
 ```

-The first line instructs your docker cli to connect to the swarm manager.
+The first line instructs your docker cli to connect to the swarm manager, and the second prints out the swarm information.

+** Note: There might be some period of time for which `docker info` shows 0 nodes running; don't worry.
+Wait for some time and retry since it takes some time for the swarm manager to register the swarm agents.**

 ## Run a simple container